kitnato/neverquest/source/data/manual.md

 #### Block chance

-Percentage determining the chance that when defending, all incoming damage is negated.
-Blocking may also inflict [stagger].
+A percentage determining the chance that when defending, all incoming damage is negated.
+Blocking triggers [recovery](#recovery) and may also inflict [stagger].

 Determined by the equipped [shield](#shields).